 Seeley Office Systems Listed by thegentlemen Ransomware Group

 On May 24, 2026, family-owned Seeley Office Systems in Glens Falls, New York, appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which has provided printers, managed print services, and office supplies to businesses in the Capital and Adirondack regions since 1981, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, vendor, or employee whose details were stored in those files could now be at risk.
+The company, which has provided printers, managed print services, and office supplies to businesses in the Capital and Adirondack regions since 1981, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, vendor, or employee whose details were stored in those files could now be at risk.

 Public reporting indicates that Seeley Office Systems was listed on the thegentlemen leak site on May 24, 2026.
 The data consists of internal files exfiltrated after a ransomware deployment.
 The company’s website and business records confirm it is a family-owned operation based in Glens Falls, New York, focused on office equipment and managed print services across upstate New York.
 No precise victim count or detailed list of exposed record types has been publicly itemized beyond the broad description of internal files.